usnistgov/core_linked_records_app/README.rst

       "core_linked_records_app",
     ]

-Add the necessary keys at the end of the file.
+Add the necessary setting keys at the end of the file.

 .. code:: python